Makrand Mehta

-Makrand Mehta (born 25 May 1931) is a social and business historian from Gujarat, India.
+Makrand Mehta (25 May 1931 – 1 September 2024) was an Indian social and business historian from Gujarat.

 Biography

-Makrand Mehta was born on 25 May 1931 at Ahmedabad in a Nagar Brahmin family.
+Makrand Mehta was born on 25 May 1931 at Ahmedabad into a Nagar Brahmin family.

 He studied at the Maharaja Sayajirao University of Baroda, University of Pennsylvania and Gujarat University.

 He headed the Department of History at the School of Sciences, Gujarat University before retirement.
-He is associated with several organisations including Gujarat Itihas Parishad, Gujarat Vidyasabha and Darshak Itihas Nidhi.
+He was associated with several organisations including Gujarat Itihas Parishad, Gujarat Vidyasabha and Darshak Itihas Nidhi.

+Makrand Mehta was married to historian Shirin Mehta.
+He died from dengue in Ahmedabad, on 1 September 2024, at the age of 93.

 Works

-Mehta has written more than 20 books in English and Gujarati.
-He has also published several papers on social and economic history.
+Mehta wrote more than 25 books in English and Gujarati.
+He also published several papers on social and economic history.
+His last book Business Culture of Gujarat was published by Zen Opus, Ahmedabad, in December 2023.